tukkek/minim/rules.md

 It's important to distinguish between a characters-group performing actions individually versus performing one-action collaboratively.
 To hear a distant-sound all-test brass-perception and those individual-tests determines who heard the sound or not.
 Now if they are coordinating a house-search for evidence of a crime that is one-action with one out-come.

+Collaboration usually needs coordination; planning; and discussion.
+This means that mostly only long-term actions can be collaborations even if there are rare-exceptions such-as pushing a boulder that is blocking a passage.
+Preparing a strong-argument to take to the ship's captain can be a collaborative-process but delivering it convincingly to him is an individual-action even if many can attompt-it.

 # Characters
 Each player-character starts with one-trait at 4, other at 3; and a last-one at 2.
 They can then acquire 3-skills of the highest-trait; 2-skills of the middle-one; and a skill of the lowest.
 They also distribute 4-points to powers.

+Alternatively a player can choose to go-with 3 in all-traits; 2-skills per-trait; and 4 power-points.

 These are normal starting-characters which are average-inhabitants of the game-world.
 Stronger or weaker player-characters can be made if the narrator so-chooses by applying a +1 or -1 to all-traits.